 - International filing fee - Fee paid to the RO for the benefit of the International Bureau when filing an international application.

 - Search fee - Fee paid to the RO for benefit of the ISA for carrying out the international search.

 - Preliminary examination fee and handling fee - Fee paid to the IPEA for filing a demand and for conducting an examination of the application.

 How to file an international application

 Once the international application has been prepared according to PCT requirements, the application should be filed.
-When filing the international application, the applicant has three options:
+When filing the international application, the applicant has four options:

 1) International Bureau as Receiving Office

 An international application may be filed directly with the International Bureau.
 The IB will act as the Receiving Office; however the ISA and IPEA is determined based on the Contracting State which corresponds to the nationality or country of residence of the applicant.
 Where two or more applicants are from different Contracting States, filing the international application with the IB may result in a wider choice of authorities.
 In such a circumstance, the choice of ISA must be indicated in the request and the choice of IPEA must be indicated in the demand.

 The IB will receive international applications: